AREA ATTRACTIONS

 (609) 989-3027

-The Trent House is a Georgian-style Colonial house built in 1719 by Trenton’s namesake, William Trent.
-It is designated as a National Historic Landmark and is listed in both the State and National Registers of Historic Places.
+This Georgian-style Colonial was built in 1719 by Trenton’s namesake, William Trent.
+Designated as a National Historic Landmark and is listed in both the State and National Registers of Historic Places.

 Trenton Battle Monument